templar-ajay/notes-website/README.md

-I took this inspiration from CodeWithHarry.com then further built it on my own . every line of code is written by me and I fully understand it.
+I took this inspiration from CodeWithHarry.com then further built it on my own . the Further features are added by me without any assistane.

+If you